Charleville Castle

 Visiting the Castle

 Because Charleville Castle remains a private residence, it does not operate on a fixed timetable.
 The Trust advises prospective visitors to pre‑book their tour via the official website or by emailing the enquiries address (info@charlevillecastle.ie).
-Guided tours are typically offered on weekends and during school holidays, but availability can vary, especially in peak festival periods.
+When the castle is open to the public, typical opening hours are Monday‑Sunday 11:00‑16:00; however, availability can vary, especially during festivals or restoration work.

 Admission